-Adult T-cell leukaemia/lymphoma (ATL or ATLL) is a rare type of non-Hodgkin lymphoma that affects people who have a virus called ‘human T-lymphotropic virus type 1’ (HTLV-1).
+Adult T-cell leukaemia/lymphoma (ATL or ATLL) is a rare type of non-Hodgkin lymphoma that affects about 1 in 20 people who have a virus called ‘human T-lymphotropic virus type 1’ (HTLV-1).
+It can be classified as a leukaemia or lymphoma depending on whether the lymphoma affects the blood (leukaemia) and/or lymph nodes (lymphoma).
 ATL is a type of T-cell lymphoma – a lymphoma that develops from white blood cells called T cells.

-- Lymphoma-type ATL is a fast-growing (high-grade) lymphoma that accounts for around 13 in every 20 cases of ATL in the UK.
+Lymphoma-type ATL is the most common type of ATL.
+It is a fast-growing (high-grade) lymphoma that accounts for around 13 in every 20 cases of ATL in the UK.
 It is called ‘lymphoma-type’ because you have abnormal white blood cells in your lymphatic system but not in your blood.

-- Acute (leukaemic) ATL is a high-grade cancer that accounts for around 3 in every 20 cases of ATL in the UK.
-It is called ‘leukaemic’ because you have lots of abnormal white blood cells (‘leukocytes’) in your blood.
+Acute (leukaemic) ATL is a fast-growing (high-grade) blood cancer that accounts for around 3 in every 20 cases of ATL in the UK.
+It is called ‘leukaemic’ because you have lots of abnormal white blood cells (‘leukocytes’) in your blood and your lymphatic system.
+Acute ATL is more likely to affect other organs, including the nervous system.

-- Chronic ATL is a slow-growing (low-grade) lymphoma that accounts for around 3 in every 20 cases of ATL.
+Chronic ATL is a slow-growing (low-grade) lymphoma that accounts for around 3 in every 20 cases of ATL.
 It is called ‘chronic’ because it develops slowly over a long time.
+Chronic ATL affects the blood and the lymph nodes.

-- Smouldering ATL is a low-grade lymphoma that accounts for around 1 in every 20 cases of ATL.
+Smouldering ATL is a low-grade lymphoma that accounts for around 1 in every 20 cases of ATL.
 It is called ‘smouldering’ because it can go on for a long time without causing many problems.
+Smouldering ATL typically affects the skin and occasionally the lungs.

 HTLV-1 infection is spread from person-to-person through breastfeeding, unprotected sex, sharing contaminated needles or equipment, or infected blood transfusions or organ transplants.

 ATL can occur within families.
+It can spread within families through mother-to-child breast feeding.
 If you have ATL, your brothers and sisters, children and parents should be tested for HTLV-1 infection to monitor their risk.

 Acute ATL and lymphoma-type ATL are high-grade lymphomas.
 Symptoms can develop quickly.